gamma-opt/spro-notes/course/content/chapter_2/4-sample_average_approximation.md

 Although it does bear consequences on some particular cases (for example, using this as a stopping criterion in an algorithm), in practice this bias is not as worrisome, since $gap(N,M,\overline{N},T)$ *overestimates* $f(\hat{x}^{m'}_N) - z$.
 Thus, the only issue is that the true optimality gap my be smaller than the one we are estimating, which is a positive thing.

-Another issue associated with $gap(N,M,\overline{N},T)$ is its dependency on the sample-estimated variance of both $L_N^M$ and $U_{\overline{N}}^T$, which lead to significantly wide confidence intervals.
+Another issue associated with $gap(N,M,\overline{N},T)$ is its dependency on the sample-estimated variance of both $L_N^M$ and $U_{\overline{N}}^T$, which leads to significantly wide confidence intervals.
 To mitigate this, one can consider trying to reduce the sample variances, i.e.,:

 1. reduce $s^2_{L_N^M}$, via increasing $N$ and $M$;
 2. reduce $s^2_{U_{\overline{N}}^T}$ by increasing $\overline{N}$ and $T$.

-There are some trade-offs that must be observes when trying to reduce variance.For example, larger $N$ leads to larger problems, but they can be solved as $M$ parallel problems.
-In turn, larger $\overline{N}$ leads to more costly evaluation,bout are solvable as $T$ (as $\overline{N} \times T$ for 2SSPs) parallel problems.
+Some trade-offs must be observed when trying to reduce variance.
+For example, larger $N$ leads to larger problems, but they can be solved as $M$ parallel problems.
+In turn, larger $\overline{N}$ leads to more costly evaluation, but are solvable as $T$ (as $\overline{N} \times T$ for 2SSPs) parallel problems.

 ## Final remarks

-Designing an efficient SAA approach to a stochastic programming problem requires a a few design choices that may considerably affect the quality of the solution and bounds obtained.
+Designing an efficient SAA approach to a stochastic programming problem requires a few design choices that may considerably affect the quality of the solution and bounds obtained.

 One important decision is the *choice of the solution* $\hat{x}^{m'}_N$.
 If computationally feasible, ideally one would evaluate all distinct solutions $\hat{x}^{m}_N$ for $m \in \brackets{M}$ and choose that with best $L_N^M$, $U_{\overline{N}}^T$ or $gap(N,M,\overline{N},T)$.
 However, often this is not possible, and many authors opt to choose the solution that has the highest lower bound $L_N^M$.

 Of the parameters that must be set, $N$, i.e., the number of scenarios in each scenario tree for calculating the lower bound estimate $L_N^M$, is possibly the most critical.
-Ideally, one would prefer to have $N$ small, as it bears the most strain to the computational requirements.
-However, a too small $N$ may lead to too many distinct solutions $\hat{x}^{m}_N$, $m \in [M]$, which is an indication of lack ofg stability.
-The previosuly discussed ideas relating to {ref}`error_and_stability` also apply to the definition of $N$.
+Ideally, one would prefer to have $N$ small, as it bears the most strain on the computational requirements.
+However, a too small $N$ may lead to too many distinct solutions $\hat{x}^{m}_N$, $m \in [M]$, which is an indication of lack of stability.
+The previously discussed ideas relating to {ref}`error_and_stability` also apply to the definition of $N$.

 One powerful idea that can be combined with SAA with beneficial consequences is the use of nonindependent sampling schemes, such as Latin hypercube sampling or any other quasi-Monte Carlo Sampling, to which CLT results are also known.